jakob-ra/cc-downloader/README.md

 costs, see estimated costs.

 ### Estimated costs
-The costs of querying Athena for each crawl you want to search are somewhat fixed, that is, they will be around 0.30$-0.50$ per crawl, independent of the number of URLs you provide.
+The costs of querying Athena for each crawl you want to search are relatively fixed because even when providing a small URL list, the entire CommonCrawl index file has to be scanned for the inner join operation.
+These costs will be around 0.30$-0.50$ per crawl, independent of the number of URLs you provide.

 The costs of downloading and processing the raw webpages depend on the number of URLs you provide and the number of subpages you want to download for each URL.
-The costs are estimated as follows:
-1307960 subpages cost
+The cost is around 0.33$ per million subpages.